aviaryan/awesome-no-login-web-apps/README.md

 * [Burner Bonanza](https://burner.bonanza.com/) `[Account]` - Tool to remove the background of an image and instantly share on Facebook or Twitter, login to download the edited image as PNG or JPEG.
 * [IcoMoon](https://icomoon.io/app/) - A platform that helps you in finding vector icon packs, hosting icons as SVGs or fonts and to generate SVG + PNG + icon fonts of selected icons.
 * [Flaming Text](http://flamingtext.com/) - An online logo or name generator/creator, modify your logo according to your wish and get in many formats including PNG and JPEG.
-* [LeanLogoMaker](https://leanlogomaker.com) - Generate 100s of logos, pick your favourite and download.
-Includes covers and profile images for your social media sites.
 * [doka.photo](https://doka.photo/) - Easy to use photo editor.
 You can crop, rotate, flip, add a filter, resize and annotate.
 * [CleanIcons](https://cleanicons.xyz) - Download Font Awesome icon fonts as PNG's.
 * [Mancer](https://mancer.app) - Design, share, and order T-Shirts from the browser.
 Designs can be exported as PNGs.